oduwsdl/sumgram/README.md

   10   image 32 of                                          9     0.21
 ```
 This collection has lots of images, but the "image" term might obscure more salient ngrams, so let's
 rerun the command, but this time consider "image" a stopword (`--add-stopwords="image"`).
-As seen below such modification exposed more salient bigrams such as "buffalo bayou" and "coast guard"
+As seen below such modification exposed more salient bigrams such as "buffalo bayou" and "coast guard".
+The argument of `--add-stopwords` is a comma-separated string of stopwords (e.g., "image, photo, image of").
+Use this parameter to add domain specific stopwords not included in the [sumgram's default stopwords list](https://github.com/oduwsdl/sumgram/blob/0224fc9d54034a25e296dd1c43c09c76244fc3c2/sumgram/util.py#L31).

 ```
 $ sumgram -t 10 --add-stopwords="image" cols/harvey/